 Best uses: Polyester is added to fabric blends for its desired properties of retaining its shape and wrinkle-resistance and as an economic filler.

-Whether you love thrifting for the thrill of the hunt, to feel good about helping others or to help keep items out of the landfills, you’ll find 1,000s of new items daily.
+Whether you shop thrift fashions by fabric to be more eco-friendly, love thrifting for the thrill of the hunt, to feel good about helping others or to help keep items out of the landfills, you’ll find 1,000s of new items daily.